prezly/theme-nextjs-bea/README.md

 ### Business logic

-The data layer is abstracted by [Next.JS Theme Kit].
+The data layer is abstracted by [Next.js Theme Kit].
 You can get more info on it in the repo README.

-Logic for content display is based heavily on [Next.JS Starter Theme].
+Logic for content display is based heavily on [Prezly Theme Starter].
 Check it out if you only want to see the bare minimum required to display data from Prezly newsrooms.

 ### Testing/Token